 FILEminimizer Pictures takes a more drastic approach to image compression than most of the competition.
 By default it may change formats, resize images, re-encode JPEGs with a reduced quality and strip out metadata in an effort to shrink your pictures.
 Although, fortunately, you can adjust most of this in the program's settings.

 In use, the program follows the usual format.
 Once you've pointed it to your source files, chosen an output folder, perhaps configured an option or two, one click is enough to begin optimisation.
 And it's fairly quick, so you're not kept in suspense for very long.

 How well does it do?
 That varied depending on format - at least for our tests.
-PNG compression rates were nothing special at 26.8% (some lossless tools do better); GIF compression was a more average 16.5%; but our JPG web graphics dropped in size by 39.3%, the largest fall in this group.
+PNG compression rates were nothing special at 26.8 per cent (some lossless tools do better); GIF compression was a more average 16.5 per cent; but our JPG web graphics dropped in size by 39.3 per cent, the largest fall in this group.

 Whether this sort of reduction is enough to justify compromising image quality is another matter.
 FILEminimizer Pictures program is versatile, configurable and easy to use, though, and if that's more your priority then it may be worth trying the program for yourself.

 There's no doubting FileOptimizer's ambition.
 Not only can it compress JPG, GIF and PNG images, but it can also work with executable files, archives, Microsoft Office documents, PDF files, and the list goes on.

 Surprisingly, though, there's no increase in complexity.
 In fact, the program has one of the most straightforward interfaces here: drag and drop your images onto FileOptimizer, right-click, choose Optimize and that's it.

 This simplicity has a down side as your source files are replaced by the program.
 The originals are sent to the Recycle Bin so remain recoverable, for a while at least.
 But this could be a problem.